-You’ve chosen a career path that is varied and challenging, so your role play is very broad ranging in nature.
-The assessors will primarly be looking at how you interact and communicate with others.
+You’ve chosen a career path that is varied and challenging, so your roleplay is very broad-ranging in nature.
+The assessors will primarily be looking at how you interact and communicate with others.
 These are the interpersonal skills that will be assessed:

 - Understanding – Are you able to empathise with others?
 Are you able to show sympathy when a problem may arise?
 Do you truly listen?